What is a good product page?

 - All elements must be designed to be used by thumbs on mobile (menus, CTAs, product cards, etc.)

-- The limitation of the number of words and texts is even more to be taken into account for mobile.
+- Limiting the number of words and texts is even more important for mobile.

 - Limit the number of fields in forms

 - Consider optimizing the size of your photos and videos for faster page load times.
-Of course, if you can improve the quality of your code, that’s a big plus.
-Finally, remove any unnecessary plugins, as they’re probably also weighing down your performance.
+Obviously, if you can improve the quality of your code, that's a big plus.
+Finally, remove any unnecessary plugins, as they're likely also slowing down your performance.

 Optimize your product page photos